Explore the Managed Site view

 This post has been translated using machine translation, which may result in minor inaccuracies or differences in wording compared to the original.
 We apologize for any errors or ambiguities.
 Please feel free to contact us if we can clarify anything for you.

-2. Go to Managed Sites from the side menu.
+2. Under the Sites tab in the top bar, go to Managed Sites.
 You’ll see a full list of your managed sites.

 3. Click on the relevant site to go into the Managed site view.
 From the Managed Site View, you can access: